MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/enhancing-server-instance-security.md

 ## Authentication

-We recommend that your solution uses Microsoft Entra ID for authentication, especially when a solutiont must access both cloud and on-premises resources.
-Microsoft Entra ID is a managed identities service that offers various security measures:
+We recommend that your solution uses Microsoft Entra ID for authentication, especially when a solution must access both cloud and on-premises resources.
+Microsoft Entra ID is a managed identities service that offers various security measures, like:

 - Multifactor Authentication (MFA): Adds an extra layer of security beyond passwords.
 - Passwordless sign-ins: Users can sign in using methods such as authentication apps, reducing reliance on traditional passwords.